duzhen1996/AlphaSparse/README.md

 "spmv_header_file": "{path to AlphaSparse}/spmv_header_top.code"
 ```

 Set the permission of the shell script that compiles generated SpMV codes.
+And check the command "nvcc" can be called correctly.

 ```
 chmod 700 cuda_code/make_template.sh